priyankaphulmante98/priyankaphulmante98/README.md

 <!----------------------------------- About Section ---------------------------->

 <p>👋 Hello!
-I'm Priyanka, a passionate Full Stack MERN Developer currently contributing to the success of projects at Fundflo
+I'm Priyanka, a passionate Full Stack MERN Developer currently contributing to the success of projects at Tech Narayana Software Pvt. ltd.

 🛠️ Tech Stack:
 I specialize in the MERN stack, leveraging MongoDB, Express.js, React.js, and Node.js.
 My toolkit also includes HTML, SCSS, CSS, jQuery, TypeScript, Material-UI, Chakra-UI, Bootstrap CSS library, and more.